VicMochengo/ibm-recommender-system/README.md

-# IBM Articles Recommender System
+# IBM Watson Studio Articles Recommender System
 This project is submitted as part of fulfillment of my [Udacity](https://www.udacity.com/) Data Science Nanodegree.
 The project was designed to provide a recommendation algorithm to suggest new articles for users of the IBM Watson Studio based on the users' analyzed interactions with published articles.

 ##  Dependencies